RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/12-inputs/12-inputs.md

 A manager wants to schedule a task such as "Manufacture X Erasers", and wants a specific task to be generated, depending on the quantity of erasers being manufactured. (i.e. A small-batch task vs a large-batch task).
 :::

+Process inputs can be configured to support most field types within RAPID.
+These inputs can then be referenced within the process to alter it's flow and make process 'regard' its invoked context.

+When a process is executing inputs are regarded the same whether they are started manually or from a Call Activity.

 ## Adding Inputs to a Process Diagram

 Inputs can be configured by: